 However, chronic inflammation is the root cause of most degenerative and inflammatory health issues in your dog.
 Examples of chronic inflammation include allergies, arthritis, heart disease, diabetes, liver or kidney disease, and cancer to name a few.
 So the ratio of omega-3 fatty acids and omega-6 fatty acids must be balanced in order for the immune system to be balanced.
 If they’re balanced you’ll have a happier, healthier pet.

-The Difference Between Wild Grain and Farm-Raised Grain
+The Difference Between Wild Game and Farm-Raised Game

 The primary animals that wild dogs and wolves feed on are elk, deer, and antelope and they contain a lot of omega-6 fatty acids, but it is balanced out by a good amount of omega-3 fatty acids.
 The ratio of omega-6 and omega-3 fatty acids is around a 3:1 ratio.
-The farm-raised grain on the other hand is very unbalanced.
+Farm-raised game on the other hand is very unbalanced.
 Beef, which is the main ingredient in the domesticated dog’s diet contains much lower amounts of both omega-6 and omega-3 fatty acids.
-The ratio of omega-6 and omega-3 fatty acids in grain-fed beef is 7:1, which is double the amount found in wild grain.
+The ratio of omega-6 and omega-3 fatty acids in grain-fed beef is 7:1, which is double the amount found in wild game.

 Fats to Correct an Unbalanced Diet